jonas-wedemeyer/envolution-server/README.md

   bash scripts/seed-db.sh
 ```

-#####Solving potential errors when running Docker:
+###Solving potential errors when running Docker:
-- If you get an error regarding Sequelize that indicates port `5432` is already in use, change the host port within the `docker-compose.yml` file from `5432` to `4000`, the final result will be the following:
+-  If you get an error regarding Sequelize that indicates port `5432` is already in use, change the host port within the `docker-compose.yml` file from `5432` to another number, for instance `4000`.
+The final result will be the following:
 ```bash
   ports:
     - 4000:5432